How To Write Better Status Reports (with a sample template!)

 Any issues or concerns that may slow forward momentum

-In the first part of your report, focus on bringing your team up to date.
+In the first part of your status report, focus on bringing your team up to date.
 What are your most important achievements since the last update, and how have your key metrics changed as a result?

 The rest of your status report should be forward-looking.
 It might feel counterintuitive to spend much of a “report” laying out plans for the future, but our experience at Koan has shown that the biggest benefits of status reporting come when teams regularly share their priorities and blockers preemptively.